duckdb/duckdb-web/docs/operations_manual/footprint_of_duckdb/reclaiming_space.md

 ## Compacting a Database by Copying

-To compact the database, you can create a fresh copy of the database using the [`COPY FROM DATABASE` statement]({% link docs/sql/statements/copy.md %}#copy-from-database--to):
+To compact the database, you can create a fresh copy of the database using the [`COPY FROM DATABASE` statement]({% link docs/sql/statements/copy.md %}#copy-from-database--to).
+In the following example, we first connect to the original database `db1`, then the new (empty) database `db2`.
+Then, we copy the content of `db1` to `db2`.

 ```sql
 ATTACH 'db1.db' AS db1;